jonah555/fantasy-hooplab/README.md

 ### 5. TO DO

+Functional
+1. add a ranking function with punting categories functionality => show players table based on ranking
+2. add position filter using player.eligible_slots
+3. add match up page and utils/fantasy functions
+4. update get_roster because I need to add schedule to all players, now only roster players have schedule
+5. players lost shouldn't have included Free Agents
+6. add ORIGINAL standing projection after trade analysis
+7. add stats splits control, it is only using 2026 season total stats for now

+Non Functional
+1. add scaling color from green to no color to red to all stats, green as above avg, red as below avg using z scores
-1. fix sorting problem (11 is currently smaller than 8)
+2. fix sorting problem (11 is currently smaller than 8)
-2. players lost shouldn't have included Free Agents
 3. update categories order
-4. add ORIGINAL standing projection after trade analysis
-5. add stats splits control, it is only using 2026 season total stats for now
-6. add a ranking function with punting categories functionality => show players table based on ranking
-7. add scaling color from green to no color to red to all stats, green as above avg, red as below avg using z scores
-8. add position filter using player.eligible_slots
-9. add match up page and utils/fantasy functions
-10. update get_roster because I need to add schedule to all players, now only roster players have schedule

-2025/11/28
+4. Add Team radar charts

+2025/12/1